arista-eosplus/ztpserver/docs/config.rst

 A node can be statically configured on the server as follows:

-* create a new directory under [data_root]/nodes, using the system unique_id as the name
+* create a new directory under ``[data_root]/nodes`, using the system's unique_id as the name
-* create/symlink a startup-config or definition in the newly-created folder
+* create/symlink a *startup-config* or *definition* file in the newly-created folder
-* if topology validation is enabled, also create/symlink a pattern file
+* if topology validation is enabled, also create/symlink a *pattern* file
+* optionally, create *config-handler* script which is run whenever a PUT startup-config request succeeds

 Static provisioning - startup_config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~